Drinking Water State Revolving Fund (DWSRF) Loan Program

 Both below market interest rate loans and loan forgiveness (similar to grants) is offered.

 For loans, the interest rate subsidy is either 125 basis points off (non-equivalency) or 155 basis points off (equivalency) the entity's underlying credit rating.
 For example, for non-equivalency projects, if an applicant has an underlying rating of "AA" then the interest rate is reduced 125 basis points off the market's "AA" scale.
 Similarly, for equivalency projects the interest rate subsidy is a 155 basis point reduction from the appropriate market scale.
 Loan terms are available up to 30 years.
+For State Fiscal Year 2021, loans are offered with a minimum interest rate (or “floor”) adjusted for yield to maturity.

 Principal forgiveness is available on a limited basis to eligible disadvantaged communities, small/rural disadvantaged communities, very small systems, green projects, and urgent need projects.